When working on a paint project, it is the materials you choose/use which determine its success and validity.

 But you can use it on a variety of different surfaces, including glass.

 The paint is known for its chalky matte and rustic finish that adds a vintage touch to any surface.

-You can apply it using an inexpensive paintbrush or can even use a sprayer for spraying.
+You can apply it with an inexpensive paintbrush or a sprayer for spraying.